andrey-vorontsov/petridish-project/PetriDish/README.txt

 Installed the processing library in preparation for a major graphics code refactor.
 Hopefully our back-end will be fairly easy to move to the new API.

+Version 0.0.7.4a
+Encountered some problems with EGit while installing processing, brought about entirely by lack of experience.
+Reverted some changes, but probably with no severe consequences.
+Going to try reinstalling the processing library without messing up this time.

 NOTES
 It's clear now that JavaFX, while great for the GUI half of this project, just isn't going to work to generate our simulation's visual.
 A major bug came up during testing with uncapped frame rate; due to limitations of JavaFX Platform.runLater(), the simulation appears to update in 'bursts'.